-You pay a \$0 copay for:
+There is \$0 copayment for:

 - One oral exam every six months.

 - One intraoral exam to screen for disease in the soft tissue every 12 months

 - One cleaning every six months.

 - One fluoride treatment (non-varnish) every six months.

 - One full set of dental x-rays every 12 months unless medically necessary.

 - One set of bitewings every six months.

 - One diagnostic cast every 12 months.